Meet the Ghanaian Author Documenting the History of African Designers

 I want this book to be on the shelves of as many schools and fashion institutions across the world.
 I want young aspiring African designers in Africa and the diaspora to look at this book and see themselves at the stage and beyond where most of these profiled designers in this book have gone.

-I look forward to doing some more books on fashion and marginally broadly on African culture, which is very much underrepresented in literature.
+I look forward to doing some more books on fashion and more broadly on African culture, which is very much underrepresented in literature.

+*Correction, this story initially claimed that Ken Kweku Nimo lived in South Africa.
+This is not true.
+We regret the error.

 - Here Are 5 Places Where You Can Buy African Fashion Online ... ›